-During the six-month period ended 30 June 2017 the Group did not grant guarantees of the value that exceeds 10% of its capital.
+During the six-month period ended 30 June 2018 the Group did not grant guarantees of the value that exceeds 10% of its capital.

-Company granted guarantees to third parties in order to secure construction cost-overruns and loans to its subsidiaries.
-Additionally, in connection with the sale of its assets, the Company gave typical warranties under the sale agreements, which are limited in time and amount.
-The risk involved in above warranties is very low.
+Additionally, the Company gave typical warranties in connection with sale of its assets, under the sale agreements, and construction cost-overruns guarantees to secure construction loans.
+The risk involved in above warranties and guarantees is very low.